COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning: RELATED WORK

 \subsection{Diffusion Models for Action Generation}

 Diffusion models have achieved remarkable success in various data generation tasks, including image synthesis \cite{Ho2020-ls, Rombach2022-tb, Nakashima2024-gt}.
 Recent studies have extended their applications beyond vision-based data to action generation in robotics through imitation learning and reinforcement learning.
-In the field of imitation learning, Janner et al. and Reuss et al. proposed methods based on behavior cloning (BC) \cite{Janner2022-mj, Reuss2023-qp}, where diffusion models were trained to generate actions that replicate target demonstration data, making it the most fundamental approach for applying diffusion models to action generation.
-In addition to imitation learning, diffusion models have been applied to offline reinforcement learning \cite{Wang2023-gn, Terry-Suh2023-cv, Kang2023-pd, Hansen-Estruch2023-gy}, where exploration is not required, allowing models to learn distributions from datasets in a manner similar to that of imitation learning.

-More recently, efforts have been directed toward applying diffusion models to online reinforcement learning \cite{Yang2023-te}, particularly in settings that differ from conventional diffusion model formulations, such as learning without access to pre-sampled data from an optimal target distribution \cite{Psenka2024-mf} and approaches based on weighted regression \cite{Ding2024-dq}.
+In the field of imitation learning, methods based on behavior cloning (BC) have been proposed \cite{Janner2022-mj, Reuss2023-qp, Chi2023-nd}, where diffusion models are trained to generate actions that replicate target demonstration data, making it the most fundamental approach for applying diffusion models to action generation.
+In addition to imitation learning, diffusion models have been applied to offline reinforcement learning \cite{Wang2023-gn, Terry-Suh2023-cv, Kang2023-pd, Hansen-Estruch2023-gy}, where exploration is not required, allowing models to learn distributions from datasets in a manner similar to imitation learning.
+More recently, efforts have been directed toward applying diffusion models to online reinforcement learning \cite{Yang2023-te}, particularly in settings that differ from conventional diffusion model formulations, such as learning without access to presampled data from an optimal target distribution \cite{Psenka2024-mf} and approaches based on weighted regression \cite{Ding2024-dq}.

 Furthermore, in the context of applying diffusion models to mobile robots, methods leveraging diffusion policy for goal-conditioned navigation and undirected exploration have been proposed \cite{Sridhar2024-uo}.
 Other approaches use models trained on ground truth data from the A$^{\star}$ algorithm for global path planning \cite{Liu2024-jv, Stamatopoulou2024-my}.